Nebula Genomics DNA Report for Migraines

 - Tender scalp

 Most forms of the condition last about four hours (although they can last longer).
-The frequency of the condition can be as often as once a week or as infrequent as once a year.
+The frequency of the condition can be as high as once a week or as low as once a year.
 The most common occurrence is 2-4 times per month.

 A common characteristic that often occurs before a migraine is an aura, an event that normally involves sensory symptoms like